mauriciopoppe/function-plot/design/web-workers.md

 Because we're no longer doing IO and just passing reference to array buffers created in main the time complexity became `O(nSamples / 4)`!

-### Improvement 3: Don't do work that's not needed because it's not needed anymore
+### Improvement 3: Don't do work that's no longer needed.

 After implementing improvement 2 in the UI I saw that if I panned or zoomed in/out too fast the graph would fail to keep up rendering, after some